 I went through that all very quickly, and in fact skipped a few steps.
 The hardest part of starting a podcast is the performance part — pushing record and actually talking into a mic about a specific topic.
 This internet and audio stuff takes a minute to learn, but from there it’s nothing.
 In fact, everything here can be done over a weekend; the scale isn’t huge.
 I don’t want you to get overwhelmed.
 Here’s a few tips to help make it happen sooner, and smoother.

-Go one step at a time Create a launch list for yourself (based on this post) or use the one John Lee Dumas has created.
+Go one step at a time You can create a launch list for yourself (based on this post) or use the one John Lee Dumas has created.
 Try to do everything at once and you’ll quickly get freaked.
-Instead, be systematic and patient and you’ll be finished in no time.

 Keep organized, and keep all files separate Since you’re likely creating a podcast with a distinct name, you should also create a separate email address and area of your hard drive to save all files, documents, links, and MP3s.
 Keep things organized so you can refer to them later, and improve your workflow without having to later extract your podcast from the rest of your life.
 I build a multi-step workflow in Freedcamp, but at the very least save your passwords and links in something like 1Password or Evernote